BM-AI-solutions/decision-points/DEPLOYMENT.md

 - User and subscription data are stored in Google Cloud Datastore.

 ### d.
 Subscription Status Enforcement

+- Subscription enforcement is controlled by the `BILLING_REQUIRED` environment variable.
+See Section 6 above for details on dual-mode configuration.

 - Protected resources and endpoints should check for an active subscription using the provided helper (`has_active_subscription`).
 - The `/profile` endpoint now returns a `subscription_active` field for the authenticated user.
 - Extend this logic to other endpoints as needed for your business model.